 To make a basic plain porridge you just need to place the oats in a saucepan and cover with milk.
 Bring to the boil, stir well, then reduce the heat to a simmer and cover with a lid.
 Cook for 3-5 minutes, stirring occasionally, until your oats are soft and the porridge is creamy.

-If you are making the apple and cinnamon porridge scroll down to the recipe at the end of the post, as there are a few extra steps.
+If you are making the apple and cinnamon porridge scroll down to the recipe card at the end of the post, as there are a few extra steps.

 Can leftover porridge be stored in the fridge or freezer?